beginning-web-dev/bwd-site/README.txt

 INTRODUCTION
 ------------

-Web Dev Co-Op started in 2002, with the premise of creating a Organization which provides services to various consumers such as non-profits.
-This will allow aspiring web developers the work experince and knowledge that they will need to aquire.
-Designing something truely wonderfull, as we give back our knowledge that employees/volunteer learned from Timothy Wojtylak and apply it!
+Web Dev Co-Op started in 2022, with the premise of creating a Organization which provides services to various consumers such as non-profits.
+This will allow aspiring web developers the work experience and knowledge that they will need to acquire.
+Designing something truly wonderful, as we give back to our using the knowledge that employees/volunteer learned from Timothy Wojtylak and apply it!
 What better way to once again give back to the community!
 Who knows where these diamonds in the rough will take this thing?
-This is our webiste!
+This is our website!

  * For a full description of our organization and services, visit our homepage: